Washer Temperature Guide: Which Settings For Best Results

 Choose a cycle that best fits the fabric type of your clothes and let your washer adjust the temperature accordingly.

-Please keep in mind that if you add too little or too much detergent, it won’t matter what cycle or temperature of water you pick – your clothes may still come out dirty.
+Please keep in mind that if you add too little or too much detergent, it won’t matter what cycle or temperature of water you pick – your clothes can still come out dirty.

-So, please read the instructions on the detergent packaging or refer to the manufacturer’s manual to make sure you’re using the right amount of detergent.
+So, please read the instructions on the detergent packaging or refer to the manufacturer’s manual to ensure you’re using the right amount of detergent.

 Extra tip: Avoid overloading your washer, as this can cause your clothes to come out dirty or damaged.